Doc Savage: The Man of Bronze: Plot

 Following clues left by his father, Doc and his friends locate the hidden entrance into the Valley of the Vanished where the lost Quetzamal tribe lives.
 Doc separates from the group and finds a pool of molten gold.
 Doc also learns that Captain Seas is using the Quetzamal natives as slave labor to extract the gold for himself.
 Meanwhile, Seas' men capture Mona and The Fabulous Five, and Seas unleashes the Green Death, the same airborne plague that killed Doc's father and keeps the Quetzamal tribe under his control.
 Doc overpowers the Captain after a protracted clash of different fighting styles and forces Seas to release his friends, whom Doc then treats with a special antidote.
 Seeing their leader captured, the Captain's men try to escape with the gold, but exploding dynamite causes the pool of gold to erupt, covering the henchmen, including Don Rubio Gorro, in molten metal.
-Freed from Captain Seas, Chief Chaac (Victor Millan) offers the gold and land grant to Doc, who vows: "I promise to continue my father's work ... his ideals.
+Freed from Captain Seas, Chief Chaac offers the gold and land grant to Doc, who vows: "I promise to continue my father's work ... his ideals.
 With this limitless wealth at my disposal, I shall be able to devote my life to the cause of justice."

 Doc Savage returns to the United States, and at his private rehabilitation center located in Westchester County, New York, Doc subsequently performs acupuncture brain surgery on Captain Seas to cure him of his criminal behavior.
 Later, during Christmas season, Doc Savage encounters the former supervillain, who is now a bandleader for The Salvation Army, flanked by his former paramours Adriana and Karen.
 Arriving back at his penthouse headquarters from shopping, Doc hears an urgent message about a new threat that could cost millions of lives, recorded earlier on his telephone answering machine.
 Doc Savage leaps into action and speeds to his next adventure.